-This defines that the object property has Edition has the instance Enterprise (of the class Edition) as its object.
-Recall that you have set the range of the has Edition property to be instances of the class Edition.
+This defines that the object property hasEdition has the instance Enterprise (of the class Edition) as its object.
+Recall that you have set the range of the hasEdition property to be instances of the class Edition.
 If you check the semantics of the ontology, you will see that the ontology is valid (well-formed and partially consistent).

 - 8. Double-click the Enterprise Resource Object box, select XMLSpyEnterprise, and do a semantic check.
-You will receive an error message saying that the resource object XMLSpyEnterprise is not within the range defined for the property hasEdition.
-Double-click the Enterprise Resource Object box, and select Enterprise again, which is what we want. - 9.
+You will receive a message saying that the ontology is well-formed.
+Note that XMLSpyEnterprise is not an instance of the class Edition and not a valid value of the hasEdition property.
+But, as range does not apply constraints to property values, XMLSpyEnterprise passes the test of being a value of the hasEdition property.
+You should note, therefore, that a semantics check will not be able to distinguish between property values.
+Double-click the Enterprise Resource Object box, and select Enterprise again-which is what we want. - 9.
 Right-click the XMLSpyEnterprise instance box, and select Add Predicate to add a second property. - 10.
 Select the property prod: version from the dropdown list to add this property as a predicate. - 11.
 Right-click and select Add Literal Object.
 (Recall that the version property has a literal value of the XML Schema datatype positiveInteger defined as its range.
 SemanticWorks automatically provides the correct entry helper.) - 12.
 Enter 2006 at the blinking cursor in the Literal Object box, and click Enter.
 The Detail View should look something like this:

-The instance ${\tt XMLSpyEnterprise}$ has therefore been defined to:
+The instance XMLSpyEnterprise has therefore been defined to:

-- Be an instance of the class XMLSpy, - Have an object property has Edition that takes the instance Enterprise as its object, and - Have a datatype property version that takes the positiveInteger value 2006 as its literal value.
+- Be an instance of the class XMLSpy, - Have an object property hasEdition that takes the instance Enterprise as its object, and - Have a datatype property version that takes the positiveInteger value 2006 as its literal value.